 If mentally competent, then the individual can execute a General Durable Power of Attorney for Property and a Health Care Power of Attorney to appoint an agent to act on his/her behalf.
 Otherwise, you will need to petition the Probate Court for the appointment of a Conservator or Guardian for the person.

-Elder Law, Probate, and Estate Planning Services
+Elder Law, Probate, and Estate Planning Services in Greenville, SC

 - Estate Planning